Turn off "Hide in Navigation". Then, consider:

 Gaps made official by AASHTO action

-At the time of its 1952 extension into Tennessee, and for almost the next two decades, US 441 was signposted through Great Smoky Mountains National Park.
-But at their November 1970 meeting, AASHO approved a National Park Service request to remove US 441 signs through the Park, and ever since then US 441 has had a gap.
-Here is an excerpt from the actual minutes of that meeting:
+At their November 1970 meeting, AASHO approved NPS's request to remove US 441 signs through the Park.
+Here is an excerpt from the actual minutes of that meeting...

 |